 It is usually done with simple paper cards distributed to the research participants.
 They, in turn, must arrange the cards into categories.
 However, you can also use online tools to help with the matter.

-There 3 ways you can conduct UX research of this kind:
+There are 3 ways how to do user experience research of this kind: